ryan-l-robinson/tech.ryanrobinson.ca/content/posts/devenv-devcontainer.md

 ## Settings

-This has a similar dynamic as extensions, where they could be done other ways, but for ease of being shared and setup for all users, it makes the most sense here.
+This has a similar dynamic as extensions, where they could be added by each user separately or could be added in the project, but for ease of being shared and setup for all users, it makes the most sense here as part of the devcontainer configuration.

+Some of the settings a change here, which range from personal preference to allowing a useful function:

+- Tells it where to find php to run.
+- Disables the inlay hints of parameters, which I found distracting.
+- Enforced Drupal standard formatting using an extension.
+- Encourages Drupal best practice style with PHP CodeSniffer.
+- Defined that phpunit tests run in the Tests Explorer need to use a different wrapper script.
+That is used to force tests to run as www-data instead of as root, one of the problems I mentioned above from needing to run as root otherwise.
+- Sets bash as the default terminal.
+- Sets a colour palette.

 ```json
     "vscode": {